NalajalaA/NalajalaA/README.md

 Later I worked as Assistaant Professor to teach Computer Science and Engineering students in **[Andhra Loyola Institute of Engineering and Technology](https://www.aliet.ac.in/)**

-Enthusiam towards Cloud Computing Environment, I chose a path to pursue Ph.D in Computer Science and Engineering at **[SRM University-AP](https://srmap.edu.in/)**
+Enthusiam towards Cloud Computing Environment made me to chose a path for pursuing Ph.D in Computer Science and Engineering at **[SRM University-AP](https://srmap.edu.in/)**

 My research mainly focuses on improving the performance of read operations in distributed environment, so that the client requests can be served efficiently.
 To achieve this, I've developed novel HDFS architecture to improve the performance of distributed file system by applying novel Prefetching, caching, and replacement techniques.
 To know more about my research -**[Refer to my Google Scholar profile](https://scholar.google.com/citations?user=k1ImLcYAAAAJ&hl=en&oi=ao)**